-I would highly recommend the CryoProbe to any practitioner who is presently treating or would like to treat skin lesions in their office ”
+I would highly advise the CryoProbe to any practitioner who is at the present moment curing or would like to cure skin lesions in their office ”

 Dr. John Hahn, Trinity Family Medical Clinic

-“Cryotherapy is the preferred method of removing molluscum contagiosum in most patients.
-I prefer the use of the CryoProbe unit for these benign skin lesions once one has confirmed the diagnosis of this treatment is painless and effective for most patients.
-Depending upon the thickness of the lesion, two freeze cycles of 20 seconds are usually required.
+Dr. Gary Dockery “Cryotherapy is the appriciated approach of eliminating molluscum contagiosum in most patients.
+I appriciate the usage of the CryoProbe unit for these benign skin lesions once one has established the diagnosis of this cure procedure is less of pain and efficient for most patients.
+Being dependent upon the thickness of the lesion, two freeze cycles of 20 seconds are usually demanded.
 The lesions may blister slightly and then fall off in a few days to a week.
-If any lesions remain, one may repeat the process.
-Two treatment appointments are typically necessary.
-One may also use liquid nitrogen, either the spray or the dipstick method.
-However, this modality is more painful.
-It is also common to see residual pigmentary changes following the removal of molluscum contagiosum with liquid nitrogen and the discoloration may remain for the many months following the treatment.”
+If any lesions is still present, one may apply this procedure one more time.
+Two treatment receptions are typically obligatory.
+One may also utilize liquid nitrogen, either the spray or the dipstick approach.
+Nevertheless, this modality is more acheful.
+It is also general to observe residual pigmentary alterations following the elimination of molluscum contagiosum with liquid nitrogen and the discolorment may be still for the many months proceeding the curing.”

 From article Dermatology Diagnosis: Treating a child with multiple, mildy pruritic papules, by Dr. Gary Dockery